realworldocaml/book/en/compiler-output-formats.md

        The second variant type does not allow tag(s) `Nu
 ```

-The type error is perfectly accurate, but the best it can do is to point you in
+The type error is perfectly accurate, but rather verbose and with a line number
+that doesn't point to the exact location of the incorrect variant name.
+The
-the general direction of the `algebra` function application.
-The type checker
+best the compiler can do is to point you in the general direction of the
+`algebra` function application.

-is trying to match the inferred type of the `algebra` definition to its
+This is because the type checker doesn't have enough information to match the
-application a few lines down.
-Since they don't match, the type checker does
+inferred type of the `algebra` definition to its application a few lines down.
-its best to figure out where the difference is in the nested data structure.
+It calculates types for both expressions separately, and when they don't match
+up, outputs the difference as best it can.

-Now try the same code with an explicit type annotation to define the data type
+Let's see what happens with an explicit type annotation to help the compiler
-you want.
+out.

 ```ocaml
 (* broken_poly_with_annot.ml *)